Best practices for securing PII in customer location datasets

 • Access Boundary Enforcement: Use AWS Lake Formation or IAM condition keys (aws:PrincipalOrgID) to restrict spatial query execution to authorized VPC endpoints.

-4. Deployment Validation & Operational Checklist
+4. Deployment Validation Checklist

-Before promoting the pipeline to production, validate the following deployment criteria:
+Before promoting the pipeline to production: